vanderbilt-internal-medicine/vanderbilt-internal-medicine.github.io/docs/infectious-diseases/infectious-diseases-orthopedic-infection.md

-# Orthopedic Infection

-Joint Infection and Osteomyelitis – VASP
+# Joint Infections and Osteomyelitis – VASP

-Evaluation
+## Evaluation

 - Blood cultures prior to antibiotics

 - MRI is the most sensitive and specific imaging modality for osteomyelitis.

--   Ortho consult for Joint fluid aspirate or bone bx; send for culture and send fluid for cell count/differential.
-Ideally, joint fluid is inoculated into BCx bottle to improve recovery
+- Ortho consult for joint fluid aspirate or bone bx; send for culture and send fluid for cell count/differential.
--   Reserve some specimen to allow for cell count/differential and Gram stain.

-Management
+## Management

 - Hold antibiotics until culture obtained, if patient is clinically stable

--   Osteomyelitis is a 6-week treatment course, can consider early transition to oral if good bioavailability and susceptibility.
+- Osteomyelitis is a 6-week treatment course, can consider early transition (at 2-3 weeks) to oral if good bioavailability and susceptibility.

 - For prosthetic joint infection, procedure/retention of hardware determines duration

 - First line empiric: Vancomycin + ciprofloxacin 750mg BID

--   Antimicrobial
-    therapy will be guided by culture data, ID consult recommended for joint infection treatment due to need for prolonged antibiotic therapy
+- Antimicrobial therapy will ultimately be guided by culture data, ID consult recommended for joint infection treatment due to need for prolonged antibiotic therapy